-4. In addition to information required to be submitted to the Code Authority there shall be furnished to Government agencies such statistical information as the Administrator may deem necessary for the purposes recited in Section 3 (a) of the Act.
+4. In addition to information required to be submitted to the Code Authority there shall be furnished to Government Agencies such statistical information as the Administrator may deem necessary for the purposes recited in Section 3 (a) of the Act.
+Nothing contained in this Code shall relieve any member of any existing obligations to furnish reports to any Government Agency.